String.Compare Method (String, String, Boolean, CultureInfo)

 The comparison is performed using word sort rules.
 For more information about word, string, and ordinal sorts, see System.Globalization.CompareOptions.

 One or both comparands can be a null reference (Nothing in Visual Basic).
 By definition, any string, including the empty string (""), compares greater than a null reference; and two null references compare equal to each other.

 The comparison terminates when an inequality is discovered or both strings have been compared.
 However, if the two strings compare equal to the end of one string, and the other string has characters remaining, then the string with remaining characters is considered greater.
 The return value is the result of the last comparison performed.

 Unexpected results can occur when comparisons are affected by culture-specific casing rules.
 For example, in Turkish, the following example yields the wrong results because the file system in Turkish does not use linguistic casing rules for the letter "i" in "file".

 Compare the path name to "file" using an ordinal comparison.
 The correct code to do this is as follows:Notes to Callers

 Character sets include ignorable characters.
 The method does not consider such characters when it performs a culture-sensitive comparison.
-For example, a case-insensitive comparison of "animal" with "Ani-mal" (using a soft hyphen, or U+00AD) using the invariant culture indicates that the two strings are equivalent, as the following example shows.
+For example, if the following code is run on the .NET Framework 4 or later, a case-insensitive comparison of "animal" with "Ani-mal" (using a soft hyphen, or U+00AD) using the invariant culture indicates that the two strings are equivalent.

 The following example demonstrates how culture can affect a comparison.
 In Czech - Czech Republic culture, "ch" is a single character that is greater than "d".
 However, in English - United States culture, "ch" consists of two characters, and "c" is less than "d".